emmt/TiPi/info/vectors.md

   should be limited, for instance to set the inputs of an algorithm and to recover its result.

+Example of methods provided by a vector space:

+* Method `create(alpha)` creates a new vector of the vector space with all components set to the given value `alpha`.

 ## Basic Operations on Vectors